There are a number of ways to get involved with the Diplomacy Lab at IU.

 How do I bid?

 IUB Faculty who wish to participate in Diplomacy Lab may submit online bids for a primary and secondary project by the current cycles designated deadline.
-Although, due to the University's four project submission limitation, not all project bids will be guaranteed for submission.
+View the project completion guidelines for more information.
+Due to the University's four project submission limitation, not all project bids will be guaranteed for submission.

 Energy to Burn: Using Renewable Energy to Help Malaysia Meet Climate Change Commitments (GEOL-G 490/690, Environmental and Energy Diplomacy/Professor: Michael Hamburger)